 Deactivate Your Account

 The number one way to protect yourself is to deactivate your accounts.
-When you deactivate your account, your information will no longer appear in searches, and you will no longer be tagged in photos that may cause you problems down the road.
+When you deactivate your account, your information will no longer appear in searches, and you will no longer be tagged in photos, which could cause problems.

 Stay Off of Social Media

 If you do not want to deactivate your account, do your best not to post on social media.
 This way, you can still see pictures of family and friends.
 Be careful when you comment on others’ posts or groups as well.
-Investigators are sneaky and will try to find your activity any way they can.
+Investigators are sneaky and will try to find your activity in any way possible.

 Set Your Profile to Private

-Change your privacy settings for your profile and your posts to only be able to be viewed by family and friends that you trust.
+Change your privacy settings for your profile and your posts only to be able to be viewed by family and friends that you trust.
 Be careful when accepting friend requests; even if they look like someone you know, it could be a fake account used by an investigator to gain access to your information.
-Even with a private profile, your friends can tag you in their photos, if their profile is public, which means that anyone can see the pictures that you are tagged in as well.
+Your friends can tag you in their photos even with a private profile.
+If their profile is public, anyone can see the pictures you are tagged in.

 Ask Your Friends Not to Tag You

 If you don’t want to close your account temporarily, ask your friends not to tag you in photos or posts if you are having a good day and decide to attend a function.
-Be alert when people are taking pictures, so you do appear in them if possible.
+Be alert when people are taking pictures and try not to appear in them if possible.

 In conclusion, social media is not a bad thing.
 But the insurance investigators will try to discredit you by taking advantage of your good days.
-Try to avoid social media as much as possible by deleting your accounts, setting your profile to private and asking your friends not to tag you.
-Stay alert and use social media with caution, so you do not jeopardize your disability claim.
+Try to avoid social media as much as possible by deleting your accounts, setting your profile to private, and asking your friends not to tag you.
+Stay alert and use social media cautiously to avoid jeopardizing your disability claim.

+If your claim has been denied or terminated based on social media surveillance, we can help.
 Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling (888) 321-8131 with no obligation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+The Ortiz Law Firm is based in Florida but represents claimants nationwide.
+You can receive a free case review by calling (888) 321-8131.
+We can help you evaluate your claim to determine if you can access long-term disability benefits and how to proceed with your claim.